Forward features and supplements

 The Office for National Statistics (ONS) has measured personal happiness in the UK since 2011, tasked with delivering on David Cameron’s long-standing ambition of looking beyond "purely economic measures for how the nation is doing” and measuring “inequalities in society”.
 But what of happiness in the workplace?
 Is this an important facet of engagement?
 How can HR ensure employees are truly happy?
 And are there pitfalls to avoid, such as employees being happy but not necessarily engaged with, or performing well enough within, their jobs?

 Please note: Forward feature topics are subject to change at the editorial team’s discretion.

 For further information on any of the above, please contact the sales team on 020 8267 4474.

-If you wish to pitch a client to the editorial team for one of these features, please email email@example.com.
+If you wish to pitch a contributor to the editorial team for one of these features, please email email@example.com.
 We do not accept pre-written copy for these features.
 Pitches should be sent to the editorial team 6-8 weeks before the start of the publication month.